 Wool is cozy for fall and is lovely to stitch on.
 That was my choice, but cottons would be just as much fun.
 Whichever fabric you choose, be sure to use your favorite stabilizer before you begin to embroider.
 (I used muslin to stabilize the hand-dyed wool.)
 Marking the stitching lines on the back helps to keep track of how far to stitch and a boundary for non-stitchable embellishments such as beads.

-I love teal, and it does double duty to support the Teal Pumpkin Project.
-And I had teal wool in my stash, so I could check the use-what-you-have box.
+I love teal, and I had teal wool in my stash, so I could check the use-what-you-have box.
 Then I collected embellishments: Silk sari yarn, silk yo-yos, cotton and rayon hand-dyed embroidery threads and coordinating beads.

 Now, for a plan of attack.
 This worked for me, but your pumpkin may need a different approach.
 Each segment started without a plan.
 I started by couching the sari yarn in place, according to my whim.
 Next, I appliqued yo-yos where they balanced with the couched yarn.
 Embroidery was next, with a combination of threads, lines and fill stitches.
 Then came the beads.
 I stitched with a beading needle to accommodate the small bead holes.